Top 10 Best Music Debates

 Freddie.
 I love Elvis, but Freddie had an amazing vocal range.

-Metallica went downhill in the 90s and haven't really gotten back up.
-Iron Maiden had Blaze Bailey for a while but even then they produced some of their best live songs such as Sign of the Cross and The Clansman.
-Check out the Rock in Rio live versions of both of those songs.
-They will blow your mind.
+Iron Maiden went downhill in the '90s and haven't really recovered.
+Metallica had Blaze Bayley for a while, but even then, they produced some of their best live songs, like Sign of the Cross and The Clansman.
+Check out the Rock in Rio live versions because they will blow your mind.
 The studio versions are good too.

-Maiden's band members also have better and more likeable personalities.
+Metallica's band members also have better and more likable personalities.

 I'll go with Metallica.
 Megadeth is a great thrash band, but Metallica did stuff other than thrash well, just not as good as they did thrash.
 Plus, Metallica caused Megadeth to be created.

-Rebecca is only hated for Friday, Justin has some decent songs and Nikki has nothing to redeem her.
+Rebecca is only hated for Friday.
+Nicki has some decent songs, and Justin has nothing to redeem him.

 Led Zeppelin, definitely.
 The Stones aren't bad at all, but they weren't as talented as Zep.